 - The University Library is not liable for personal items that are lost or stolen.

 - Guests have library access until 11:50pm subject to the library’s schedule, https://library.shu.edu/library/library-hours.

 Computer Guest Access

-- Guests must present a Seton Hall Alumni card or current photo ID to obtain computer guest access.
+- Guests must present a Seton Hall Alumni card or current photo ID to obtain computer guest access at the 2nd floor circulation desk in Walsh Library.
 Guests must initially register for computer guest access.

 - Guests will be granted computer access so long as there are sufficient computers available to accommodate the needs of current Seton Hall students and staff.
 Guests must relinquish the computer at any time as directed by a University Library employee.

 - There is no guest access to computers for guests while midterms and final exams are scheduled.